-Open pine forests, woodlands, and savannas distinguish the longleaf pine ecosystem.
-Longleaf pine tolerates a wide range of sites from wet, boggy flatwoods underlain with tight clays across xeric, deep-sands to thin stony soils on south-facing mountain slopes (Ware and others 1993).
+Longleaf pine-Open pine forests, woodlands, and savannas distinguish the longleaf pine ecosystem.
+Longleaf pine tolerates a wide range of sites from wet, boggy flatwoods underlain with tight clays across xeric, deep sands to thin stony soils on south-facing mountain slopes (Ware and others 1993).
 On infertile sites, surface soils are typically acidic, tend to dry quickly after precipitation, and are characterized by a lack of organic matter and low fertility (Landers and Wade 1994).
 Longleaf pine also occupied a significant area of fertile soils where frequent fires gave it the advantage over loblolly pine and hardwoods.
 These fertile sites were cleared for agriculture.
-Examples of longleaf on fertile soils persist in the red hills region of Georgia and at Ft.
-Bragg, North Carolina.
+Examples of longleaf on fertile soils persist in the red hills region of Georgia and at Fort Bragg, NC.
 Many soils in the Gulf Coastal Plain also tend to be more fertile than the infertile sands often associated with longleaf pine.
-Longleaf pine ecosystems persist and maintain their diversity because of constant disturbance (Wells and Shunk 1931, Christensen 1993, Landers and Wade 1994, Landers and others 1995) and recurrent fire is crucial to perpetuation of these ecosystems (Andrews 1917).
+Longleaf pine ecosystems persist and maintain their diversity because of constant disturbance (Christensen 1993, Landers and Wade 1994, Landers and others 1995, Wells and Shunk 1931), and recurrent fire is crucial to perpetuation of these ecosystems (Andrews 1917).

-Typical longleaf pine sites burned every 1 to 4 years prior to the arrival of Europeans, and then every 1 to 3 years until aggressive fire suppression activities began in the 1920's and 30's (Landers 1991, Landers and others 1990).
+Typical longleaf pine sites burned every 1 to 4 years prior to the arrival of Europeans, and then every 1 to 3 years until aggressive fire suppression activities began in the 1920s and 1930s (Landers 1991, Landers and others 1990).
 Fire frequency decreases as typical upland sites grade toward very wet sites where ignition is inhibited or very dry sites with low rates of fuel accumulation.

 Longleaf pine has numerous traits adapted to recurrent understory fires.
 It goes through a grass stage of limited aboveground growth while an extensive root system is developed.
 Coming out of the grass stage, a growth spurt (called bolting) quickly gets the terminal buds above the height of the flames.
 The large buds of longleaf pine are protected from high temperatures by an encompassing sheaf of long needles.
 Stem bark rapidly thickens, protecting the seedling from light surface fires during the first year of height growth.

-If the fire regime is disrupted, such as by suppression activity, longleaf stands are invaded by hardwoods such as sweetgum, oaks, hickories, common persimmon, and southern magnolia, (Daubenmire 1990, Gilliam and Platt 1999).
+If the fire regime is disrupted, such as by suppression activity, longleaf stands are invaded by hardwoods such as sweetgum, oaks, hickories, common persimmon, and southern magnolia (Daubenmire 1990, Gilliam and Platt 1999).
 These hardwoods form a midstory that prevents the shade-intolerant longleaf pine from regenerating.
-Many of these hardwoods are somewhat resistant to low-intensity fires when mature (Blaisdell and others 1974) and rootstocks of even understory trees are able to withstand all but annual growing-season fires (Waldrop and others 1987, Glitzenstein and others 1995).
-Invasive exotics such as cogongrass (Lippincott 1997), Japanese climbing fern and melaleuca (Wade and others 1980, Wade 1981) are promoted by fire.
+Many of these hardwoods are somewhat resistant to low-intensity fires when mature (Blaisdell and others 1974), and rootstocks of even understory trees are able to withstand all but annual growing-season fires (Glitzenstein and others 1995, Waldrop and others 1987).
+Invasive exotics such as cogongrass (Lippincott 1997),

+Japanese climbing fern, and melaleuca (Wade 1981, Wade and others 1980) are promoted by fire.
 They create serious problems for those who are trying to restore longleaf ecosystems.

-Longleaf pine is found in the Piedmont and Appalachian Highland (both Blue Ridge and Ridge and Valley) physiographic provinces of Alabama and Georgia (Wahlenberg 1946, Boyer 1990).
+Remnant populations of longleaf pine are also found in the Piedmont and Appalachian Highland (both Blue Ridge and Ridge and Valley) physiographic Provinces of Alabama and Georgia (Boyer 1990, Wahlenberg 1946).